AoWangPhilly/r3cipe/README.md

 4. `cd frontend` and run `npm install`
 5. Development: run `npm run watch` in the root directory.
 In a separate terminal, `cd frontend` and run `npm run start`.
 6. Deployment: run `npm run build:deploy` in the root directory, then `npm run start`
+7. Testing: run `npm run test` in the root directory